zarf-dev/proposals/0048-schema-update-process/README.md

 ### Internal Type wrapped by Public Versioned Functions

 Another way an internal type could be used would be to introduce public functions such as `packager.RemoveV1alpha1()` and `packager.RemoveV1beta1()`.
 These functions would then call a private `packager.remove()` function that accepts the internal type.
 This way SDK users don't have to deal with the internal type, and Zarf could avoid the strategy in [Removed Fields](#converting-removed-fields) where newer `ZarfPackage` structs track removed fields.
 This was rejected because while this strategy would work with some functions, many functions, especially in `packager`, accept a `packageLayout` object.
 Having multiple versions of these functions makes the SDK experience less user friendly since users would need extra calls between loading their packages and calling `packager` functions.
 Additionally, `packageLayout` has a public mutable field of type `v1alpha1.ZarfPackage`.
-Removing this field, limits the opportunity of SDK users to edit their packages before packager calls.
+Removing this field limits the opportunity of SDK users to edit their packages before packager calls.

 ### Package Source Interface